 What You’ll Need

 The beauty of this flavor-filled steak recipe is in its easy-to-come-by ingredients.
-Below is an overview of what you’ll need, with the full recipe details found in the recipe card below the post.
+Below is an overview of what you’ll need.
+Be sure to scroll down to the recipe card for a printable ingredient list.

 For the coulotte steak:

-- Oil – I use avocado oil, but olive oil (or another good-quality oil with a high smoke point) will also work for searing the steak.
+• Oil – I use avocado oil, but another good-quality oil with a high smoke point will also work.

 For the mushroom sauce:

-- Mushrooms – You can use any mushroom variety you’d like.
-I make this recipe with sliced cremini mushrooms, or white button mushrooms would also work.
+• Mushrooms – You can use any mushroom variety you’d like.
+I make this recipe with sliced cremini mushrooms.

 How to Cook Coulotte Steak

-- Check the temperature.
-At this point, use a meat thermometer to check the temperature at the thickest part of the fillet.
+• Check the temperature.
+Use a meat thermometer to check the temperature at the thickest part of the fillet.
 If it’s below 120ºF, continue cooking and basting until the internal temperature of the steak reaches 130-135ºF.

 Make the Mushroom Sauce